jleuth/wirefox/README.md

 ## About Wirefox

 Wirefox is an all-in-one solution for simplifying remote proxy setup.
-With its lightweight design and powerful Python backend, Wirefox is the ideal tool for SecOps and pentesting professionals needing quick and reliable IP discovery.
+With its lightweight design and powerful Python backend, Wirefox is the ideal tool for SecOps and pentesting professionals needing a quick and reliable SOCKS5 proxy.

 Whether you're using it for remote operations or as part of a broader infrastructure, Wirefox delivers ease of use, reliability, and precision.